 Next, we gave away to friends and neighbors.
 Finally, we donated the rest to charity organizations.

 Almost everything was put into use elsewhere.
 It was great to know others were getting good use out of the items and they’d spend less money on new things.
-Reduced consumption all around!
+Reduced consumption all around – a definite benefit of downsizing.

 (Side note: The one small run we had to make to a landfill was horrifying.
 The amount of things we saw other people throwing away strengthened our future resolve to buy less.)